Jon Hamm Narrates Hype Video for Possible Cubs Target Trea Turner

 Get updates on what's happening in the Chicago area to your inbox.
 Sign up for NBC Chicago newsletters.

-Hamm paints a picture on why teams should be interested in Turner reminiscent of Don Draper delivering an ad pitch as Turner highlights play.
+Hamm paints a picture of why teams should be interested in Turner reminiscent of Don Draper delivering an ad pitch as Turner highlights play.

 "You have the opportunity to change the direction of your franchise with a centerpiece, a player that gives you a chance to win every day with him at the top of your lineup," Hamm says in the video.